kesava-wow/kuinameplates2/README.md

 When submitting an issue:
 - Separate distinct issues into multiple tickets.
 It's easier to work with that way.
+- If you've modified code, try to reproduce the issue without your modifications first, and tell me what you've changed.
 - If reporting a spell missing from the Auras whitelist, please submit it to the [KuiSpellList repo](https://github.com/kesava-wow/kuispelllist/issues) instead.
 - Remember I'm human.
 Though I do main a Draenei.